Introduction to the Modules

 Module 5 - Planning for Good Health

-Parents/Carers will hear about what to expect from adult health services and provision, learn about health action plans and the ways we can support young people with a learning difficulty and/or disability in mainstream health services.
+Parents and carers will hear about what to expect from adult health services and provision, learn about health action plans and the ways we can support young people with a learning difficulty and/or disability in mainstream health services.

 Module 6 - What Happens Next and Feedback